MaxFilings vs LegalZoom (Who’s Right For You?)

 Side by Side Comparisons

-With MaxFilings, all LLC service packages receive a full year of registered agent to receive and forward your important government documents.
+With MaxFilings, all LLC packages receive a full year of registered agent service to receive and forward your important government documents.
 They also bundle in a business tax consultation.
-LegalZoom doesn’t include either of these features, but they do have a customized operating agreement which defines the structure of your LLC.
+LegalZoom doesn’t include either of these features, but they do offer other perks in their more expensive packages.
+Side by side, though, MaxFilings has the better built packages.

 LegalZoom is one of the industry giants in the LLC service world.
 They’ve been in business since 1999, with nearly 4 million total customers since then — nearly half of which are business clients.
 MaxFilings is a smaller operation that opened in 2007, but they’ve still served thousands of customers themselves in a little over a decade.